What a Lady Needs for Christmas

 Book 4 in the MacGregor series

-Lady Joan Flynn needs a husband—any husband—if she’s not to find scandal and mischief under her Christmas tree; Scottish wool magnate Dante “Hard-hearted” Hartwell needs an aristocratic wife to gain access to the financing that will keep his wool mills secure.
-Can holiday magic spin an expedient match into true love, and wary differences into trust?
+Lady Joan Flynn needs a husband—any husband—if she’s not to find scandal and mischief under her Christmas tree.
+Scottish wool magnate Dante “Hard-hearted” Hartwell needs an aristocratic wife to gain access to the financing that will keep his wool mills secure and safe.
+Can holiday magic weave an expedient match into true love, and spin wary differences into trust?

 Enjoy An Excerpt

 “But, Papa, we should help the lady!”